This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a Boston shaker, muddle limes, mint leaves, blackberries, and simple syrup until pulverized.
-Add rum and ice and shake for 15 seconds.
+- In a Boston shaker, muddle limes, blackberries, mint leaves, and optional fruit until pulverized.

 - Pour contents into a glass (no straining) and top with two ounces of club soda.
-Stir and garnish with mint leaves and blackberry.
+Stir and garnish with mint leaves.

 Notes